REX2626/Astro-Attack/README.md

 Add ctrl+v
 Add ctrl + arrows
-Add spam, if a button is hold down > 0.5 second, repeatedly paste that button
+Add spam, if a button is hold down > 0.5 second, repeatedly paste that button Text moves when left key is pressed for first time